Administration (ADMN) 405

 ADMN 405 is not available for challenge.

 Unlike most AU undergraduate courses, ADMN 405 is a paced, 16-week course.
-The ADMN 405 learning content is organized under six topic headings: strategy, value creation, business models, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
+The ADMN 405 learning content is organized under seven topic headings: strategy, strategic foresight, value creation, business models, innovation and entrepreneurship, promotion of the firm, and performance measurement and management.
 From these topics, students will be introduced to recently-developed, influential management frameworks including the Balanced Scorecard, the Lean Startup method, the Business Model Canvas, and the Value Proposition Canvas.